 “We use OneDrive for personal files, and SharePoint is for groups and projects.
 If someone leaves the company and we close their OneDrive account, the links are broken and important files are inaccessible.”

 SharePoint improves accessibility for the documents, content, and files that enterprises need to do their best work.

 Many of our customers noted that they used OneDrive to work on personal projects and documents that aren’t ready to be shared companywide.
 SharePoint is a gateway to all the collaborative documents that have been shared across the business.
 By attaching SharePoint files to Wrike, you’ll have instant access to all your shared work, resulting in increased efficiency and a more collaborative approach to asset management.

 By connecting SharePoint files instead of OneDrive documents to Wrike tasks, there’ll be no broken links or lost content due to files being deleted or stored within closed OneDrive accounts.
 The integration connects the dots between file management and project management in a meaningful and productive way.

 “SharePoint is a must for enterprise.
 Simply implementing an ’Attach from SharePoint’ selection in the attach menu would allow users to set the SharePoint location for the team.
 Without this feature, we cannot organize documents concerning the project in a meaningful way.”

 The Wrike and SharePoint integration bridges the gap between file sharing and task management within Wrike.
-You can now browse the sites, folders, and files shared with you or created by you in SharePoint from within the Wrike interface.
+You can now browse the groups, sites, folders, and files shared with you or created by you in SharePoint from within the Wrike interface.